Try searching for writings, categories, tags, or pages

 Counts aggregated across the detector outputs—taxonomy is defined in code.

-Writing About Writing 18
+Writing About Writing19

 Highest detector scores (ranked)

-Scores aggregate pattern hits in each post—the ranking is deterministic from the analyzer,
+Scores aggregate pattern hits in each post—the ranking is deterministic from the analyzer, not qualitative judgment.

 “## Why the Scaffolding Exists